efarraro/krumit/_items/OniguardHelm.md

 ---

 EN_name: "Demon's Blood Helm"
-EN_description: "While equipped - after your opponent attacks you, restore health equal to your base attack"
+EN_description: "When you block with this item, restore ❤️ equal to your base 🔸"
 EN_flavor: "This helm thrives on pain.
 The longer one wears it, the deeper their bloodlust."
 tile_id: OniguardHelm
 cost: 2